 You represent a knight of the Round Table and must collaborate to overcome a number of quests, ranging from defeating the Black Knight to the search for the Holy Grail.
 Completed quests place white swords on the Round Table; failed quests add black swords and/or siege engines around Camelot.
 The knights are trying to build a majority of white swords on the Table before Camelot falls.

-FOR MORE: Buy Shadows over Camelot
+FOR MORE: Buy Shadows over Camelot on Amazon

 #08 | Dead of Winter: A Crossroads Game